Michigan couple released after nearly a month in Mexican prison over payment dispute with timeshare company

 Separately, in announcing the fraud charges last month, Mexican prosecutors pointed to social media posts, alleging Christy Akeo used them “to inform how said fraud was committed against the hotel chain.”

-Palace said it has also filed a related civil suit seeking financial damages and that “all of its actions are in full accordance with Mexican law.”
+Palace previously said it also filed a related civil suit seeking financial damages and that “all of its actions are in full accordance with Mexican law.”

 “The bottom line is this is a civil dispute which can be easily litigated,” Manly told CNN in a Friday statement.
 “Palace has no right to force a settlement by having the Akeos arrested and thrown into a dangerous Mexican prison.”